Kubaryt/heroes3_templates/templates/Kubaryt/kubaryt.md

 - Neutral PvP combat: No
 - Restarts: 2x111 1x112
 - Additional rules:
-- Choosing a town for computer players: the red player chooses the town for the brown and purple players, and the blue player for the green and orange players, one town cannot be selected twice.
+- Choosing a town for computer players: the red player chooses the town for the brown and pink players, and the blue player for the green and teal players, one town cannot be selected twice.
 The rest of the computer players have random towns.

 ### Template specifiacation: